Naval Base Upolu

 Naval Base Upolu was a naval base built by the United States Navy in 1942 to support the World War II effort.
 The base was located on Upolu Island, Samoa in the Western Pacific Ocean, part of the Samoan Islands's Naval Base Samoa.
 After the surprise attack on Naval Station Pearl Harbor on December 7, 1941, the US Navy was in need of setting up more advance bases in the Pacific Ocean.
 At Naval Base Upolu the Navy built a sea port, an airbase and a seaplane base.

-After the World War II's Pacific War war the airstrip was converted to civilian use.
+After the World War II's Pacific War the airstrip was converted to civilian use.
 Today it is the Faleolo International Airport.